Rud356/aioyatr/README.md

 loop.run_until_complete(main())
 ```

-You also may use keyword argument `hint` to give a list of languages, that should be preffered when detecting langs
-To add new hint you should use function `add_hint` with passed lang parameter
-in return you'll get bool value representing if it was added
+To add a new hint you should use the function `add_hint` with passed `lang` parameter and in return you'll get bool value representing if it was added
 To remove lang from hints:

 ```python